Museum Carousel

 Recent Repairs

-Our staff and historic carousel experts have been dedicated to preserving this valuable piece of state history.
-Most recently, the carousel underwent a series of repairs, maintenance, and upgrades including repairs to the center pole bearings, installation of new hardware to replace aging parts, and the replacement of over 700 incandescent light bulbs with new, energy efficient LED bulbs.
+Our staff and historic carousel experts are dedicated to preserving this valuable piece of New York State history.
+Most recently, the carousel underwent maintenance and upgrades, including repairs to the center pole bearings, installation of new hardware to replace aging parts, and the replacement of over 700 incandescent light bulbs with new, energy-efficient LED bulbs.

 The New York State Museum Carousel - Timelapse of Repairs

-• Today the Herschell-Spillman Carousel Factory in North Tonawanda, New York, is on the National Register of Historic Places and operates as the Herschell Carrousel Factory Museum.
+• Today the Herschell-Spillman Carousel Factory in North Tonawanda is on the National Register of Historic Places and operates as the Herschell Carousel Factory Museum.